elisehein/IE8-gotchas/README.md

   minifies styles.

-  Also, you *should* test the site on actual IE8, not just IE8 mode, as several other appear on the actual browser that don't show up in IE8 mode, such as the `\:selector` rule for `ng-repeat`.
+  Also, you *should* test the site on actual IE8, not just IE8 mode, as several bugs appear on the actual browser that don't show up in IE8 mode, such as the `\:selector` rule for `ng-repeat`.
 If not for anything else, opening your app on IE8 will at least make you aware of just *how* slow the browser actually is.